jonnonz1/nz-statute-book/acts/public/1994/health-and-disability-commissioner-act-1994.md

 ### 23 Consultation on preparation and review of Code
 Without limiting section 14(2), the Commissioner shall, in carrying out the requirements of sections 19 and 21, consult with, and invite submissions from, such persons, bodies, organisations, and agencies, including—as the Commissioner considers necessary to ensure that a wide range of views is available to the Commissioner to assist in the preparation and review of the Code of Health and Disability Services Consumers’ Rights.
   (a) representatives of health consumers, disability services consumers, health care providers, and disability services providers; and
-  (b) the Ombudsmen, the Human Rights Commission, the Privacy Commissioner, the Children and Young People’s Commission, the Mental Health and Wellbeing Commission, and the Director of Mental Health,—
+  (b) the Ombudsmen, the Human Rights Commission, the Privacy Commissioner, the Children’s Commissioner, the Mental Health and Wellbeing Commission, and the Director of Mental Health,—

 ## Part 3 — Health and Disability Services Consumer Advocacy Service